reckel-jm/cantara/README.md

 Cantara is a simple open source song presentation software written in Free Pascal/Lazarus which allows people to spontanously present song lyrics for a bigger audience for the purpose of singing together.
 This is especially useful for church groups and meetings.

 ### Current Version
-The current version is 1.3 released at January 01, 2021.
+The current version is 2.0 Beta released at January 02, 2021.

 ### Song templates
 In order to make songs appear in that list, song templates have to be prepared once.
 A song consists of a txt-File which has the following structure: